Newsletter and Coming Events – November 2024

 A Final Word

 Thank you for your prayers and financial support for this ministry.
-We need to print 110,000 gospel tracts that will cost about $4000.
+We still need to print gospel tracts.
+It will cost about $4000.
 We really appreciate any help you can give us for this project.

 We have three openings in our ministry house.
 We are looking for spiritually mature young men with a serious desire to evangelize San Francisco.